burace17/langdetect/README.md

 	cmake --build .

 otherwise, it will use a normal Unix Makefile which doesn't seem to work with the Objective-C code.

+if you would like to build using Qt, you can do:

+	mkdir build && cd build
+	cmake -DQT_UI=ON ..
+	cmake --build .

 Universal Windows Platform
 --------------------------------